wp-plugins/wishpond-social-campaigns/readme.txt

 [Check out what our customers said about us](http://corp.wishpond.com/reviews/ "Customer Reviews")

-A 14-day free trial is available, after which pricing starts at $45/month.
+A 14-day free trial is available on all annual plans, after which pricing starts at $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").

 **Facebook Ads Tool Included in Wishpond’s Wordpress Plugin:**
 Create Facebook Ads to promote your contests, promotions and Wordpress site, directly from the plugin in your Wordpress admin.